Tuning Performance of SQL Server Query Plans

 and find bottlenecks in them.
 SQL Query Profiler, established in

-dbForge Studio for SQL Server, is one of the best SQL Server optimization tools that will help you with query optimization
+dbForge Studio for SQL Server, is one of the best SQL Server database tools that will help you with query tuning and optimization.

 How to Optimize a Query